Which Sediment Control Method?

 Effective sediment control measures on your worksite can prevent sand, soil and cement from entering waterways.
 Contaminated stormwater runoff is damaging to the environment and can result in heavy non-compliance fines from local Councils and the EPA.
-There are many products available on the market that can control silt and sediment, read on for a summary to help determine which solution is right for you.
+There are many products available on the market that can trap silt and sediment, but which is best?
+Read on for a summary to help determine which solution is right for you.

 Coir logs are made from densely packed coconut fibre which is wrapped with coir netting.
 These logs allow water to pass through while sediment and silt are retained.
 The substantial size, weight and rigidity of coir logs makes them suitable for controlling waterway erosion on steep embankments and in high rain events.
 Being completely constructed from natural materials has the added benefit of making coir logs 100% biodegradable.
 Coir logs decompose slowly, enriching the soil with useful nutrients that provide a habitat for plants and animals.